CybrNight/Fortnite-Stretch-Configurator/README.md

 This is Windows only and I do have a Mac to address differences.
 If someone wants to update this with Mac support they are free to do as they please.

 # TODO
-1. Update program to grab both the ~~config~~ and executable from registry or something
+1. Update program to use shortcut to remove need to locate game executable
 2. Clean UI
 3. Possibly build Windows executable wiith py2app or similar library
 4. Profit...